Dreaming of an alfresco outdoor eating set-up at your place? Here’s where to source the best quality and value barbecues in Singapore

 How to get a gas bottle (new or refill)

 Gas bottles for your barbecue differ from the standard bottles for kitchen cookers.
 And if you import your BBQ you will find that the gas bottle nozzle valve won’t fit the Singapore fixture.
 Maybe you’ve been cooking up a storm and just need a refill?
 Don’t panic, tonight’s BBQ will go ahead, thanks to any one of the following helpful suppliers.
 All without having to leave the comfort of your own home.
-Winning!

-- Choon Hin Gas Supply has a loyal following, p.
-6287 5555.
+- Choon Hin Gas Supply has a loyal following, too.
+Call them at 6287 5555.